 Office #: Mundelein 1305

 Dr. Kelly Howe teaches courses in theatre theory, history, criticism, and dramaturgy.
-She is a scholar/teacher/artist/activist whose research and practice focus on the following areas of study: Theatre of the Oppressed; histories of theatre for social change; activism and protest as performance; feminist, queer, Marxist, and critical race theories; critical pedagogy; dramaturgy, devising, and new play development.
+She is a scholar/teacher/artist/organizer whose research and practice focus on the following areas of study: Theatre of the Oppressed; histories of theatre for social change/political theatre; activism and protest as performance; feminist, queer, Marxist, and critical race theories; critical pedagogy; dramaturgy, devising, and new play development/direction.

-Howe is Resident Dramaturg and Director of New Play Development at The Other Theatre Company (Chicago), where she recently dramaturged Anna Deavere Smith’s Twilight: Los Angeles, 1992, Yussef el Guindi’s Threesome, and Savanna Rae’s Daughters of Ire and directed Martín Zimmerman’s The Making of a Modern Folk Hero, Sarah Myers’ The Realm, and the development workshop for Bryan Renaud’s The Hole.
+Howe worked for several years as Resident Dramaturg and Director of New Play Development at The Other Theatre Company (Chicago), where she dramaturged Anna Deavere Smith’s Twilight: Los Angeles, 1992, Yussef el Guindi’s Threesome, and Savanna Rae’s Daughters of Ire and directed Martín Zimmerman’s The Making of a Modern Folk Hero, Sarah Myers’ The Realm, and the development workshop for Bryan Renaud’s The Hole.
 She was a consulting dramaturg on A Broken Umbrella Theatre’s Freewheelers (New Haven, CT).
-As a director, she has worked on the following plays, among others: Gertrude Stein’s Doctor Faustus Lights the Lights, Ellen McLaughlin’s Iphigenia and Other Daughters, Juan Mayorga’s Way to Heaven, Brecht and Weill’s The Threepenny Opera, George Brant’s Elephant’s Graveyard, Martín Zimmerman’s Phoenix Unforgiven, and The Eye & Tooth Project (co-directed with Kathleen Juhl).
+Some other directing credits include: Gertrude Stein’s Doctor Faustus Lights the Lights, Ellen McLaughlin’s Iphigenia and Other Daughters, Juan Mayorga’s Way to Heaven, Brecht and Weill’s The Threepenny Opera, George Brant’s Elephant’s Graveyard, Martín Zimmerman’s Phoenix Unforgiven, and The Eye & Tooth Project (co-directed with Kathleen Juhl).
 She supervises Loyola’s student dramaturgs and is the faculty founder and coordinator of Loyola’s Dramaturgy Working Group.

 Ph.D. in Performance as Public Practice (Theory/History/Criticism), University of Texas at Austin